Long Live Pitman's Shorthand! Lessons

 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things."
 (Philippians 4:8)

-All original material, images and downloads on this website is copyright © Beryl L Pratt and is provided for personal non-commercial study use only, and may not be republished in any form, or reposted online, either in full or part.
-If you wish to share the content, please do so by a link to the appropriate page of the website.
+All original text, images and downloads on the Lessons, Reading and Theory websites, as below, are copyright © Beryl L Pratt and are provided for personal non-commercial study use only, and may not be republished in any form, or reposted online, either in full or part or screenshots or edited.
+The sites below are the only download locations for the material permitted by the author and if you wish to share the content, please do so by a link to the appropriate page:

 Make better use of your 404 page by displaying info on Missing People from https://notfound.org The code calls up info on a different missing person each time the 404 page is displayed.

-Free Web Counter from www.statcounter.com
+Free Web Counter www.statcounter.com

-Free Site Search by www.freefind.com
+Free Site Search www.freefind.com